patrickbloomingdale/Udacity-Project-AB--Testing/README.md

 # Udacity-Project-AB--Testing
-Udacity Data Analytics Nanodegree Project 04 - Exploring Gapminder Data using Python
+This project is part of Udacity's Data Analyst Nanodegree

 ***